umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 ![authorized-screen](images/authorized-screen.png)

-If the service is configured to allow the addition of access tokens/API keys manually, using the `CanManuallyProvideToken` or `CanManuallyProvideApiKey` settings, a new section will be available for providing them.
+A service can be configured to allow the manual entry of access tokens/API keys manually using the `CanManuallyProvideToken` or `CanManuallyProvideApiKey` settings.
+If this is set to `true`, a new section will be available for providing them.
 ![provide-oauth1-token](images/provide-oauth1-token.png)
 ![provide-oauth2-token](images/provide-oauth2-token.png)
 ![provide-api-key](images/provide-api-key.png)